NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse in your native and web apps can be an invaluable time saver.

+> **NOTE**: To show that sharing code between native and web projects is possible, and not theoretical, feel free to peruse [our web implementation of Groceries](https://github.com/tjvantoll/Groceries), which uses the exact same `shared` folder this guide’s native implementation does.

 To see how this works in action, let’s edit some files in the `shared` folder and set them up to be imported.

 <h4 class="exercise-start">